saulantonio219/lp-next/README.md

 # lp-next

-This is my first minimalist landing page in next js.
+#This is my first minimalist landing page in next js.

+@author: saulantonio219